singh-man/books/crackingTheCoding/16_moderate.md

 27			currentlyAlive += deltas[year];
 28			if (currentlyAlive >   maxAlive)  {
 29				maxAliveYear  =  year;
 30				maxAlive = currentlyAlive;
 31			}
 32		}
 33
 34		return maxAliveYear;
 35	}
 ```
 This algorithm takes O(R + P) time, whereR is the range of years andPis the number of people.
 Although O(R + P)  might be faster than O(P log P) for many expected inputs, you cannot directly compare the speeds to say that one is faster than the other.

 **16.11    Diving Board:** You are building a diving board by placing a bunch of planks of wood end-to-end.
 There are two types of planks, one of length shorter and one of length longer.
-You must use exactly K planksof wood.
+You must use exactly K planks of wood.
 Write a method to generate all possible lengths for the diving board.

 SOLUTION